Home » Student Loan Servicers

 How to Get Navient Student Loan Forgiveness (The Complete 2024 Guide)

 Editor's note: In 2022, Aidvantage took over for Navient for federal student loans.
-Additionally, Navient announced on January 13, 2022 that they had reached a settlement with 39 state Attorneys General providing $1.7 billion in forgiveness to some borrowers with private student loans held by the company.
-The private student loans were mostly issued by Sallie Mae before 2010, and virtually all of them were in default.
-You could be eligible if you owe private student loans to Navient that are currently in default that you borrowed before 2010.
-In addition, 350,000 borrowers with federal loans serviced by Navient who were steered into forbearance will receive an average payment of $260.
+Navient announced on January 13, 2022, that they had reached a settlement with 39 state Attorneys General, providing $1.7 billion in forgiveness to some borrowers with private student loans held by the company (most of these loans were in default).
+In addition, in September 2024, Navient reached a settlement with the CFPB that will pay $120 million to some borrowers who had federal student loans serviced by Navient in the past.
+Several hundred thousand or more borrowers could qualify, with a potential average award in the couple hundred to few hundred dollar range.
 We include the full details of who qualifies and when to expect relief in the article below.

 Navient has consistently ranked as one of the most disliked student loan servicers among borrowers.
 There are also several Navient lawsuits that contend the servicer’s missteps have indeed entered into criminal territory.
 With so many customer service and repayment guidance complaints, student loan borrowers need to be aware of options for Navient student loan forgiveness.